 We've simplified things with our download speed calculator, which will show you the actual time to download different file types.

-Below is a table full of very theoretical speeds.
-The file size is written in megabytes (multiply by 8 to get megabits) and the speeds are in megabits (divide by 8 to get megabytes).
+Below is a table full of theoretical speeds.
+The file size is written in megabytes and the speeds are in megabits.

-4, 8, 16, 32, 50, and 100 represent some of the most common speeds in broadband – ADSL, 3G, 4G and cable.
-The below table will tell you how long, in minutes and seconds, the file types on the left will take to download using the speeds on the right.
+Four, eight, 16, 32, 50, and 100 approximate some of the most common speeds in broadband across ADSL, fibre, cable and 4G mobile broadband connections.
+The table below will tell you approximately how long, in minutes and seconds, the file types on the left will take to download using the speeds on the right.

 Download speed calculator

 |Album||100||3m 20s||1m 40s||50s||25s||16s||8s|